September 23, 2025

 Essential information includes

 We've gone over everything that needs to be included in a pay stub, but it can be difficult to visualize exactly how it's all laid out.
-Luckily, we've designed a template that is free for you to download so that you can see which elements go where.
+Luckily, G2 has a readymade template that is free for you to download and use immediately.

 People often confuse "paycheck" and "pay stub."
 But they refer to different aspects of the payroll process: